Silveriomrs/Minerva_RAM_Test/README.md

 Also keep the reset buttom that clean the form.

 > [!IMPORTANT]
-> In case of no datas introduced, when submited it shows an example of the ouput that would obtein in a real example.
+> In case of no datas introduced, when submited it shows an example of the output that would obtain in a real example.
 The send datas to the program are shown in light grey colour inside each text field.

 ### Section 2 Process
-Like now the results is headed by a label that indicate if it's an example to show how it works or a result of the real calc of the 3 valid codes.
+Like now the results is headed by a label that indicate if it's an example to show how it works or the result of the real calc of 3 introduced codes.
 You can tell it by the proper word but also by the colour of the text.

 The interface shows which processed datas were introduced into a table, with coloured strips to give some extra confort to check out that codes corresponds with the expected.